chadbaldwin/chadbaldwin.github.io/_posts/2021-01-21-ssms-keyboard-query-shortcuts.md

 ---

-## Bonus use case using dynamic SQL
+### Bonus use case using dynamic SQL

 Just discovered this "method" after posting this blog post.
 It's such an interesting concept that I had to add this section just to throw it out there as I think it opens up a lot of doors to some potentially interesting query shortcuts.

-So today I learned, that single word strings do not need to be qualified with quotes when passed into a stored procedure.
+Single word strings do not need to be qualified with quotes when passed into a stored procedure.
 Now, I **DO NOT** recommend you do this as a general practice...but, it does allow us to come up with some pretty interesting query shortcuts.

-Here's an example of this hack:
+Here's an example of this hack just to give you an idea:

 ```tsql
 -- works